 Please note that the results can be either returned straight away, or later as the result of the background operation via the object returned via the progress parameter.

-• VBOX_E_NOT_SUPPORTED: Medium format does not support compacting (but potentially needs it).
+• VBOX\E\NOT\SUPPORTED: Medium format does not support compacting (but potentially needs it).

-5.60.6 createBaseStorage
+5.81.6 createBaseStorage

 '''

 IProgress IMedium::createBaseStorage(

 [in] long long logicalSize,

-[in] unsigned long variant)
+[in] MediumVariant variant[])

 '''

 logicalSize Maximum logical size of the medium in bytes.